 Single Shot & Processing of M101

-Below you can see what our single shots of M101 looks like.
+Below you can see what our DSLR single shots of M101 looked like.
 You can easily see the galaxy itself, and even the dwarf NGC 5474!
 This is a very promising single frame and when stacked, becomes an amazing image before even starting to process it.

 The Pinwheel Galaxy is really easy to process, the only challenge is to bring out the arms as much as possible, and trying to show some details in the faint and unimpressive NGC 5474.
 On the right you can see what the stacked images look like after a quick stretch.

 Make sure that you correctly do the Background Extraction step, or you will have a grainy image to work on for the rest of the processing.